SPREADSHEETS FOR ENVIRONMENTAL FOOTPRINT

 EPA's Methodology for Understanding and Reducing a Project's Environmental Footprint

-supplements the green remediation primer (EPA 542-R-08-002) by providing an approach to quantify energy, air, water, and materials & waste that comprise the environmental footprint of a remedy.
-It also provides initial suggestions on how to reduce the footprint during the remedy selection, design, implementation, and operation phases.
+supplements EPA's 2008 green remediation primer (EPA 542-R-08-002) by providing an approach to quantify energy, air, water, and materials & waste that comprise the environmental footprint of a remedy.
+It also provides suggestions on how to reduce the footprint during the remedy selection, design, implementation, and operation phases.
+After finalizing the methodology in 2012, EPA refined and publically released the Spreadsheets for Environmental Footprint Analysis (SEFA) used for pilot testing the methodology.

 are designed to assist EPA in conducting an environmental footprint analysis for site cleanup, as described in EPA's methodology.
 SEFA is primarily intended for compiling data on activities associated with alternative remedies, remedy designs, or implemented remedies but may also be applied to other phases of a project.
-Although originally developed for EPA's internal use, the spreadsheets are available to the public for the benefit of others wishing to quantify the environmental footprint of site remediation.
+The spreadsheets are available to others wishing to quantify the environmental footprint of site remediation.

 EPA studied the environmental footprints of three remedial options for remediating chlorinated solvents in the groundwater at Romic East Palo Alto